Sonoma Outdoor Recreation Activities and Retailers Map

-The Outdoor Recreation sector in Sonoma County is comprised of more than 350 outdoor recreational businesses across a broad array of activities, including biking, hiking, golfing, water sports, and equestrian activities.
-The County is also home to nationally-recognized outdoor recreation manufacturers, including CamelBak, Marmot, Kitsbow Cycling Apparel, Moose Boats, and Yuba Bikes.
+Sonoma County's Outdoor Recreation sector is comprised of more than 350 outdoor recreational businesses, including biking, hiking, golfing, water sports, and equestrian activities.
+The County is also home to nationally-recognized outdoor recreation manufacturers, including CamelBak, Marmot, BUFF USA, Moose Boats, and Yuba Bikes.

 The continued success of the county’s tourism industry and our local economy relies heavily on our ability to create unique experiences that not only attracts new visitors, but encourages them to return.

 In 2018, the EDB partnered with outdoor recreation businesses to form the first-ever Outdoor Recreation Business Council.
 The key goals are to: